Hofls/devops/message-queue/kafka/kafka-ecosystem.md

 #### Ecosystem
-* Disclaimer: this whole thing is not very good and widespread, there is better alternatives
+* Notice: this whole thing is not very good and widespread, there is better alternatives
 * Example:
     * Your app -> Ksql Server -> Kafka Connect -> Kafka